 Azure Functions networking options

 The hosting models have different levels of network isolation available.
-Choosing the correct one will help you meet your network isolation requirements.
+Choosing the correct one helps you meet your network isolation requirements.

 You can host function apps in a couple of ways:

-- There's a set of plan options that run on a multi-tenant infrastructure, with various levels of virtual network connectivity and scaling options:
+- You can choose from plan options that run on a multitenant infrastructure, with various levels of virtual network connectivity and scaling options:

-- The Consumption plan, which scales dynamically in response to load and offers minimal network isolation options.
+- The Consumption plan scales dynamically in response to load and offers minimal network isolation options.

-- The Premium plan, which also scales dynamically, while offering more comprehensive network isolation.
+- The Premium plan also scales dynamically and offers more comprehensive network isolation.

-- The Azure App Service plan, which operates at a fixed scale and offers similar network isolation as the Premium plan.
+- The Azure App Service plan operates at a fixed scale and offers network isolation similar to the Premium plan.